Simplified energy landscape of the $\phi^4$ model and the phase transition: Introduction

 \section{Introduction}

-This paper is part of a line of research attempting to clarify the relationship between phase transitions and the potential energy landscapes of Hamiltonian systems.
-In our viewpoint potential landscapes mean critical points, geometric properties, topology of suitable subsets of configuration space, e.g. equipotential hypersurfaces, etc. This kind of study often makes an intensive use of models undergoing phase transitions, among that there is the so called $\phi^4$ model.
-This model has received an increasing attention from the researchers in the last years, and is a paradigmatic example of a model undergoing a continuous phase transition.
-In this paper we introduce a simplified versions of the $\phi^4$ model that shows a reduced amount of critical points than the traditional version.
+This study is part of a research line attempting to clarify the relationship between phase transitions and the potential energy landscapes of Hamiltonian systems (for example, see \cite{cpc,ccp1,fcsp,ck,b1,b6,rs,ckn,dhk,fp,kss}).
+Potential landscapes include critical points, geometric properties, and topology of suitable subsets of configuration space, for example, equipotential hypersurfaces.
+This type of study often makes intensive use of models undergoing phase transitions, including the $\phi^4$ model.
+This model has received an increasing attention in the last years, and is a paradigmatic example of a model undergoing a continuous phase transition (for example, see \cite{aarz,bc,b0,b3,garanin,hk1,hk,mhk,km,k1,gfp2}).
+Here, we introduce a simplified version of the model that shows a reduced number of critical points compared with the traditional version.

-This fact has to do with the concept of 'topology trivialization', according to which some suitable subsets of configuration space become trivial from the topological viewpoint at varying a suitable parameter.

 The $\phi^4$ model is a lattice version of a classical $\phi^4$ field model.
-This can be studied in any spatial dimension, in scalar and vector versions.
-All these different versions are defined by the Hamiltonian
+This can be studied in any spatial dimension, in scalar and vector versions by the Hamiltonian

-where the index $\alpha$ runs from $1$ to $n$ for an $O(n)$ symmetry group, the index $i$ labels the $d$-dimensional spatial lattice, $(\pi_i, \phi_i)$ are the canonically conjugated variables, and $\left\langle i,j\right\rangle$ is the set of the nearest-neighbor lattice sites of the $ith$ site.
-The set $\left\langle i,j\right\rangle$ can be defined in other ways, e.g. the set of all the variables within a certain range, or the whole lattice in the case of mean-field interactions.
+where the index $\alpha$ runs from $1$ to $n$ for an $O(n)$ symmetry group, the index $i$ labels the $d$-dimensional spatial lattice, $(\pi_i, \phi_i)$ are the canonically conjugated variables, $N$ is the number of degree of freedom, and $\left\langle i,j\right\rangle$ is the set of the nearest-neighbor lattice sites of the $ith$ site \cite{pettini}.
+The set $\left\langle i,j\right\rangle$ can be defined in other ways, for example, the set of all the variables within a certain range, or the whole lattice in the case of mean-field interactions.

-The model is known to undergoes an $O(n)$-symmetry breaking phase transition (SBPT hereafter).
-The existence of the SPBT can be proven by renormalization-group arguments \cite{pettini}.
-For $d=2$ and $n=2$ by the Mermin-Wagner theorem the model cannot have any SBPT because of the combination of short-range interactions, continuous symmetry, and two spatial dimensions.
-Actually, it undergoes a Kosterlitz-Thouless phase transition without effect on the order parameter which remains always vanishing, even below the critical temperature.
+The model is known to undergo an $O(n)$-symmetry breaking phase transition (SBPT).
+The existence of a SPBT can be proven using renormalization group arguments \cite{wk}.
+For $d=2$ and $n=2$ and according to the Mermin-Wagner theorem, the model cannot have any SBPT because of the combination of short-range interactions, continuous symmetry, and two spatial dimensions.
+In fact, it undergoes a Kosterlitz-Thouless phase transition without affecting the order parameter which remains vanishing even below the critical temperature.